DevlessTeam/docs/rules_engine.md

 We can also manipulate data before we send it back to the client.
 There are three main methods for doing this.

 For modifying the response message, use the `mutateResponseMessage(new_message)` method.
-The message is used for notifying the client about what happened using in a textual format.
+The message is used for notifying the client about what happened using  a textual format.
 You can use it to e.g. give a more context aware message:

 ```php
 -> afterCreating()->onTable("people")->mutateResponseMessage("Contact added")`